-Morgenthaler: We shipped to And they were happy with it.
+Morgenthaler: We shipped to .
+And they were happy with it.

 That was the first commercial customer.
 Then we began to roll out various military customers and other customers: Naval , Commerce Clearing House was another, and a handful of other customers.

 At that point, Sutter Hill looked at this and said, "Oh, that's pretty good.
 Let's see if we can find somebody to fund this with us, to do a step-up, so Welsh, Carson, Anderson, Stowe came in.
 Kip Moore, Charles G. Moore.
-They cofunded the series B round and he raised a whopping million and a half dollars. self-up self-up, to do a step-up, so Welsh, Carson, Anderson, Stowe came in.
+They cofunded the series B round and he raised a whopping million and a half dollars. <laughs> It seemed like a lot of money.